Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 }
 ```

-See full debit endpoint details [here](https://lightrailapi.docs.apiary.io/#reference/0/transactions/debit).
+See full `debit` endpoint details [here](https://lightrailapi.docs.apiary.io/#reference/0/transactions/debit).

 #### Using Accounts as a Payment Source in Checkout
 Checkout uses the `/transactions/checkout` endpoint.
-To use an Account directly as a payment source simply provide the following in the sources property of the request.
+To use an account directly as a payment source simply provide the following in the `sources` property of the request.

 ```json
 {